Correlation Between Franklin Templeton and DBX ETF

 Strong

-Over the last 90 days Franklin Templeton ETF has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Franklin Templeton ETF are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy technical and fundamental indicators, Franklin Templeton is not utilizing all of its potentials.
 The latest stock price disarray, may contribute to short-term losses for the investors.

 DBX ETF Trust